This post may include affiliate links; see our disclosure policy.

 • Sweet and sour mix

-A few more orange juice cocktails?
-The Tequila Sunrise, Screwdriver, Fuzzy Navel, Harvey Wallbanger, and of course the always popular Mimosa.
+Love orange juice cocktails as much as I do?
+The Tequila Sunrise, Screwdriver, Fuzzy Navel, Harvey Wallbanger, and, of course, the always popular Mimosa are all easy cocktails to try.

 Amaretto stone sour

-The amaretto stone sour is known as a classic 1970’s drink.
-But here at A Couple Cooks, we did some digging into the real story behind this drink.
-Here’s what we found!
+The amaretto stone sour is known as a classic 1970s drink, but I did some digging into the real story behind this drink.

 Sweet and sour mix

-When you make this amaretto stone sour, promise us one thing.
-Make it with homemade sweet and sour mix!
-Sure, you could use storebought mix…but we find that pre-packaged sour mix is much too sweet!
-It also might have artificial colors or preservatives in it.
+When you make this amaretto stone sour, make it with homemade sweet and sour mix.
+It’s a game-changer!
+Sure, you could use store-bought mix (I have!), but I’ve found that pre-packaged sour mixes are just much too sweet.
+They also might have artificial colors or preservatives in them.

-Our homemade sweet and sour mix is so full of sweet tart lemon lime flavor!
-It’s just the right amount of sweet and citrusy.
-Once you make a jar, you can use it for up to 1 week.
+My homemade sweet and sour mix is full of sweet, tart, lemon-lime flavor for just the right amount of sweet and citrusy.
+Once you make a jar, you can use it for up to a week.

 Amaretto stone sour

 Amaretto is an almond liqueur that originates from Italy.
-It tastes both sweet and bitter (amaretto means in Italian “little bitter”).
-It has such a distinctive flavor, once you’ve had it once: you’ll remember it forever.
+It tastes both sweet and bitter —amaretto means “little bitter” in Italian — with a distinctive flavor you’ll remember forever.
 You may know the flavor from the popular amaretto cookies, a popular Italian sweet.

 Amaretto